Skip to Main Content

 If someone will suffer financially when you die, you may need life insurance.
 It provides cash to your beneficiaries after your death.
 The cash (death benefit) provided to your beneficiaries after your death can help replace your absent income for a period of time.
 It can help meet important, immediate financial needs like funeral costs, daily living expenses or college tuition.

 Many single people don’t believe they need life insurance.
-Did a parent or guardian co-sign a college loan for you?
-They will be held responsible for those costs if you pass away.
+Did a parent or guardian co-sign a loan for you?
+They may be held responsible for those costs if you pass away.
 You might be providing financial support for aging parents or a sibling with special needs.
-You might have significant debt - would you want to pass it onto family members?
+You might have significant debt – would you want to pass it onto family members?
 If you’re young and healthy, and you have a strong family health history, you’ll generally receive better life insurance rates than if you wait until you’re older.

 You’re Married With Kids